apache/flink/docs/content/docs/concepts/glossary.md

 #### Sink

-A sink is a component that consumes incoming processed [DataStreams](#datastream) from Flink and forwards them to files, sockets, external systems, or print them.
+A sink is a component that consumes incoming processed [streams](#stream) from Flink and forwards them to files, sockets, external systems, or print them.

 A few predefined data sinks are built into Flink, such as support for writing to files, to stdout/stderr, and to sockets.
+Other sinks are available through additional [connectors](#connector).

 #### Sliding Window